samblenny/greenhouse-logger/README.md

 5. Check RTC time with `util.now()`, noting actual time to check for drift
 6. Dump CSV format log with `util.dump()`
 7. Copy and paste log from serial terminal to a CSV file
-8. Check battery voltage with `util.batt()` or a multimeter (for boards that use 3xAA pack and lack a built in fuel gauge).
+8. Check battery voltage with `util.batt()`
-9. For boards with built in charger, leave USB connected until battery is full
+9. For boards with built in charger, leave USB connected until battery is full.
+   For boards without a charger, disconnect battery, charge it however you can, then reconnect it.
 10. Exit the REPL (Ctrl-D), disconnect serial terminal, eject CIRCUITPY drive
 11. Unplug USB cable
 12. [VERY IMPORTANT] Remove A0 to GND jumper (move it to just the GND pin)